jocialmedia/how-to-validate-names/README.md

 ### 2.6.
 Similarity to profanity words

-Whenever people talk discuss about the sense or nonsense of filtering out possibly obscene words in online communication sooner or later the name of the British town Scunthorpe comes up.
-Because the so called [Scunthorpe problem](https://en.m.wikipedia.org/wiki/Scunthorpe_problem) became the central synonym for filter measures which perhaps started with good moral intentions but ended up causing trouble.
+Whenever people discuss about the sense or nonsense of filtering out possibly obscene words in online communication sooner or later the name of the British town Scunthorpe comes up.
+Because the socalled [Scunthorpe problem](https://en.m.wikipedia.org/wiki/Scunthorpe_problem) became the central synonym for filter measures which perhaps started with good moral intentions but ended up causing trouble.

 As it turned out citizens of Scunthorpe could not apply for a AOL connection in 1996 because the name of their town contains the substring "cunt".
 Similar examples can be found in practically any language.
-The french had similar issues with the town of [Bitche](https://fr.m.wikipedia.org/wiki/Problème_de_Scunthorpe).
+The French had similar issues with the town of [Bitche](https://fr.m.wikipedia.org/wiki/Problème_de_Scunthorpe).
 In [Germany](https://de.m.wikipedia.org/wiki/Scunthorpe-Problem) terms like "**anal**ysis" or „**Sex**tett“ or „Staat**sex**amen“ where victims of filtering.

 A quite current and hilarious case happened in late 2020 at a paleontologists conference.
 Due to a - [like the Guardian calls it „overzealous“](https://www.theguardian.com/science/2020/oct/16/profanity-filter-bones-paleontologists-conference) - profanity filter terms like "bone", "pubic", and "stream" where censored from the conference online forum.

 There are several commercial offers for such a kind of validation.
-[This british company even lets you try their filter product on their website](https://www.data-8.co.uk/data-validation/name-validation/): "Our Name Validation service identifies random, salacious or unusable names from an extensive list of unusable names, and will prevent obviously false or inaccurate data from entering your database."
+[This British company even lets you try their filter product on their website](https://www.data-8.co.uk/data-validation/name-validation/): "Our Name Validation service identifies random, salacious or unusable names from an extensive list of unusable names, and will prevent obviously false or inaccurate data from entering your database."

 **Suggested solution:** Do not even try to actively filter input in online forms based on lists because: You.
 Just.
 Can.
 Not.
 Win.
 This.
 The small number of people who want to trick such filters will understand them well enough to do so.
 And at the same time every such filter is potentially worsening the experience for regular users.